Hair Loss Information at Balding Blog

 So what prompted me to write a new FUE guide?
 A while ago, I had the opportunity to view a well known doctor extract approximately 20 FUE grafts under my direct observation.
 While he boasted that he had mastered the procedure, what I saw reflected far less than such mastery and the doctor obtained a significant transection/amputation rate of the hairs in the graft.
 That doctor is prominently offering FUE today.

-The surgeon’s technical skills take years to acquire and perfect, and although there are now some very fine doctors who I believe have truely mastered the technique and can deliver a quality service, I believe that they are in the minority of those offering it.
+The surgeon’s technical skills take years to acquire and perfect, and although there are now some very fine doctors who I believe have truly mastered the technique and can deliver a quality service, I believe that they are in the minority of those offering it.
 There is a substantial worldwide demand for this minimally invasive hair transplant (virtually painless during the post-operative period, the patient can return to full activities in a week including all types of exercises, and there is no linear scarring).
 The problem for the patient, however, is in selecting a doctor where the FUE technique does not produce a “follicular holocaust” causing a substantial loss of donor hair and a failure of the procedure.
 This insight seems to be hidden from most buyers, because prospective patients want to believe in the marketing hype that is prevalent on the Internet and they are sold the technique by professional marketing pitches.
 There is no way to determine in advance, the skills of the doctors offering to perform the surgery.

 In our new FUE guide, we have defined a way for patients to examine the various doctors offering this procedure, giving them an idea of what questions to ask and what things to look for.
 There is no site to offer guidance in the doctor selection process so the consumer must arm himself with the knowledge and skills to make the proper judgments themselves.
 Hopefully, our writings will appropriately arm the readers interested in this technique.